-2. To foster pro bono culture throughout the Chicago legal community.
+- To foster pro bono culture throughout the Chicago legal community.

 Chicago is home to 280,000 people with disabilities living below the poverty level.
 Of the nearly 500,000 elderly in Chicago, half are women who live alone in poverty.
 While studies show that 80% of the civil legal needs of Chicago’s impoverished communities currently go unmet, CDEL works to bring equity to a legal system for those marginalized by poverty, disability and age.

 Supreme Court 711 Program: Law students/graduates with current 711 licenses are invited to apply.
 711 students will be assigned to specific cases and will work directly with attorneys from some of Chicago’s largest and most respected law firms in addition to CDEL staff attorneys.
-CDEL with assist eligible law students to obtain their 711 licenses.
+CDEL will assist eligible law students to obtain their 711 licenses.
 Strong written and communications and computer skills are a must.